 Restaurants with lake views

-The picturesque Lake Annecy region boasts restaurants offering a breathtaking view of the lake and mountain panorama.
+The picturesque Lake Annecy region is full of restaurants offering a breathtaking view of the lake and mountain panorama.
 Among them, L’Auberge du Lac in Veyrier-du-Lac stands out with its terrace offering a splendid view of the lake.

-Le Bistrot du Port in Sevrier is another popular establishment, featuring a charming wooden terrace on the water’s edge, where guests can enjoy magnificent views of the lake and mountains.
-Le Comptoir du Lac, located in the Clos Marcel hotel in Duingt, offers an elegant and relaxed atmosphere with large bay windows for an incredible view of Lake Annecy.
-Le Balcon du Lac, at the Col de la Forclaz in Talloires-Montmin, enjoys an exceptional panoramic view, making this restaurant ideal to appreciate the beauty of the landscape while savoring traditional dishes or Savoyard specialties.
+Le Bistrot du Port in Sevrier is another popular establishment, boasting a charming wooden terrace by the water, where guests can enjoy the magnificent view of the lake and mountains.
+Le Comptoir du Lac, located in the Hôtel Clos Marcel in Duingt, offers an elegant and relaxed atmosphere with large bay windows for an incredible view of Lake Annecy.
+Le Balcon du Lac, at the Col de la Forclaz in Talloires-Montmin, boasts an exceptional panoramic view, making this restaurant ideal for appreciating the beauty of the landscape while enjoying traditional dishes or Savoyard specialties.

 Local products and Savoyard specialties